TFL history

 The Sweeney Bowl tournament belonged to another unlikely owner.
 Michael Bourque started the year 1-5 and looked to be the embarrassment he usually is, but did not lose another game, winning the Kotter Division title and beating Sain's powerful lineup in the Sweeney Bowl.

 It took the lowest-scoring game in Sweeney Bowl history, but hell did indeed freeze over.
-The Baltimore Barons, whose record of ineptitute and futility has long been chronicled, won the Sweeney Bowl.
+The Baltimore Barons, whose record of ineptitude and futility has long been chronicled, won the Sweeney Bowl.

-The key for the Barons to overcome the misdealings of their owners was getting the No. 1 draft pick and taking Brett Favre.
+The key for the Barons was getting the No. 1 draft pick and taking Brett Favre.
 Even Katz was unable to screw the season up after that.

 The league met in Denver to kick off the regular season, which once again, was dominated by the Dugway Experiments, the TFL's hard-luck team.
 The Tubes won their first seven straight games and finished with an 11-3 record.
 Dugway also led the points scoring race most of the season, however, Dutch Harbor rallied in the final game to win that title by four points.
 Dutch Harbor's Dorsey Levens scored a meaningless TD in the final minutes of the Monday Night Game against Minnesota to give Brogan his first points-scoring title.